FoxerLee/Foxerlee/README.md

 ### You Found Me! 🤪 I am [Foxerlee](https://github.com/FoxerLee)

 Hi there!
-This is Foxerlee, a Computer Science graduate student of New York University.
+This is Foxerlee, a Software Development Engineer in Amazon Ads Team.

 - 🧐 I am studying Typescript and React.
 - 🧐 I am studying NLP and Machine Learning.